henryx/sequel/README.md

 # QuBu

-QUery BUilder is a Java query builder inspired from [PyPika](https://github.com/kayak/pypika)
+QUery BUilder is a Java query builder inspired from [PyPika](https://github.com/kayak/pypika).
+It supports:

+- Simple query filters like equal, not equal
+- Range filters like BETWEEN, IN, NOT IN
+- Criteria filter's method like AND, OR
+- GROUP BY using standard functions for aggregation like COUNT(), SUM() and so on

+Intention of the library is to generate a valid SQL query.
+Is not an ORM and is not intended to use it for validating query input

 ## Compatibility